Local Des Moines Music Scene

 Ariel Currant * Cirrus Minor * Cerebral 1 * Jacey * The Knobs * Dirty Little Rabbits * Royal Beats * Devi Sri Prasad (DSP) * History On Repeat * Blue Island Tribe * Mary McAdams * Julie Love * Rocket Transfer * Michael J. Murray *

-The region's biggest music event each year is the 80/35 Festival, which was held on the weekend of July 11, 2015 and hit an all-time attendance record.
-Attracting 36,000 people, the festival outdid 2014 figures of 30,000, according to WhoTV.
-Organizers cited acts Weezer and Wilco as helping draw a bigger crowd this year.
-They also believe that moving the event back a week from Fourth of July weekend helped attract more people.
+The 80/35 Festival hit an all-time attendance record the weekend of July 11, 2015.
+With headliners Weezer and Wilco, the event attracted 36,000 people, surpassing 2014 figures of 30,000, according to WhoTV.
+Organizers believe that moving the event back a week from Fourth of July weekend helped attract more people.
 The festival brings in over $2.5 million to the Des Moines metropolitan economy.
 It's a festival of music, food and a wide variety of vendors selling souvenirs from around the globe.
 The event is organized by project manager Amedeo Rossi of the Greater Des Moines Music Coalition.

 Des Moines Music Scene is a website dedicated to local music, keeping you up to date on events and which artists are gaining followings.
 The site promotes awareness about local scene venues and artists.
 It's a key place to find insider access that connects customers with musicians.
 Dsmmusicscene.com is owned and operated by Amanda Hitgen.
 She is a multimedia journalism major at Simpson College in Indianola, Iowa.